bruleeshark/LoveLetterToWhoever/readme.md

+* features no imports or dependencies other than the EVM itself.

 * The purpose of this smart contract is to allow the owner to create and send a love letter to someone which is cryptographically private.

 * Smart contract is called "LoveLetterToWhoever" and is built using the Solidity programming language and OpenZeppelin libraries.